-We hold that theological education involves shaping the whole person.
-Therefore, we value the development of moral and ethical integrity, physical and emotional health, and spiritual maturity, all as the demonstration of character through a holy lifestyle.
+We hold that all humankind is created in the image of God.
+We believe theological education involves shaping the whole person.
+We value the development of moral and ethical integrity, physical and emotional health, and spiritual maturity, all as the demonstration of character through a holy lifestyle.